Chair’s Introduction

 Remuneration

-The Board has established a Remuneration Committee which comprises non-executive Directors all of whom the Board considers to be independent, as described within the ‘Non-executive Directors’ section above.
-The Committee is chaired by Russ Rudish and its other members are Colleen Blye and Alistair Erskine.
-When appropriate Keith Neilson, as Chief Executive Officer, is invited to attend meetings (except where matters under review by the Committee relate to him).
+The Board has established a Remuneration Committee which comprises non-executive Directors all of whom the Board considers to be independent, as described within the ‘Composition of the Board’ section above.
+The Committee is chaired by Russ Rudish and the membership of this Committee during the financial year is also set out in the ‘Composition of the Board’ section above.

 The Committee has responsibility for making recommendations to the Board on the remuneration packages of the executive Directors, the remuneration of the Chair of the Board and setting the level and structure of remuneration for senior management, this includes: